-We exited the plains through a dried up creek bed and into some trees where we arrived at the first lookout.
+We exited the plains through a dried-up creek bed and into some trees where we arrived at the first lookout.
 It’s marked by a pile of rocks that hikers add to when they do the hike.
 We stopped for a quick snack and continued on to the second overlook.
 This is where the path divides between the long 15 km loop and the shorter 9 km return.
-There is a fantastic view of the long range mountains and a small lake that runs the length of the valley below.
-I brought out my drone excited to get some great aerial shots, only to realise I forgot my propellers back in the car.
+There is a fantastic view of the long-range mountains and a small lake that runs the length of the valley below.
+I brought out my drone excited to get some great aerial shots, only to realize I forgot my propellers back in the car.
 Doh!

 The cliff at Green Gardens has a pair of Gros Morne’s signature red Muskoka chairs.
 They’re located perfectly for a photo overlooking the volcanic stacks on the rocky beach below.

-We climbed down some rickety steps and hiked about a half a kilometre to the left of the stairs.
-We found a stream with a beautiful tree shaded waterfall and a stream leading out into the ocean.
-The stream was a perfect place for the kids to toss rocks and splash in the clear waters.
+We climbed down some rickety steps and hiked about half a kilometer to the left of the stairs.
+We found a stream with a beautiful tree-shaded waterfall and a stream leading out into the ocean.
+The stream was perfect for the kids to toss rocks and splash in the clear waters.